 - We commit ourselves to campaigning on urgent threats to the web of life in our vulnerable world

 (Values, Vision and Mission statement adopted by the board of Eco-Congregation Scotland on 13th February 2014)

 How we do it

 Eco-Congregation Scotland primarily works through it's registered congregations.
-There are now over 400 congregations committed to take action through our programme from Shetland to Dumfries and Galloway.
-More than 10% of all Scottish churches are now taking part.
+There are now over 440 congregations committed to take action through our programme from Shetland to Dumfries and Galloway.
+Around 12% of all Scottish churches are now taking part.
 We also operate over twenty local networks, run by volunteers, who encourage and help each other to do more to help the environment locally and globally.
 We have a small staff based in Edinburgh who support these volunteers.